-A. The Investment Manager shall make their best effort to obtain competitive offers/bids on all purchases and sales of investment instruments transacted in the secondary market.
+A. Pension & Investment Officers shall make their best effort to obtain competitive offers/bids on all purchases and sales of investment instruments transacted in the secondary market.
 A competitive offer/bid process should include pricing from three separate brokers/financial institutions or the use of a nationally recognized trading platform such as Bloomberg.
 The guiding principle with choosing any bid for any investment transaction is the quality of the bid and the assurance that the bidder can complete the investment transaction.

-B. If the City buys or sells a security for which there is no readily available competitive offering on the same specific issue, the Investment Manager shall document quotations for comparable or alternative securities.
+B. If the City buys or sells a security for which there is no readily available competitive offering on the same specific issue, the Pension & Investment Officers shall document quotations for comparable or alternative securities.
 When purchasing original issue instrumentality securities, no competitive offerings will be required as all dealers in the selling group offer those securities as the same original issue price.

 IX.
-SETTLEMENT AND SAFEKEEPING/CUSTODY
+SAFEKEEPING AND CUSTODY

 Investment securities shall be held with a third party, and all securities purchased by, and all collateral obtained by the City shall be properly designated as an asset of the City.
-No withdrawal of securities, in whole or in part, shall be made from safekeeping or custody, except by the Investment Manager, the Finance Director or the Assistant Finance Director.
+No withdrawal of securities, in whole or in part, shall be made from safekeeping or custody, except by a Pension & Investment Officer, the Finance Director or the Assistant Finance Director.